Getting melted filament stuck to your 3D printer nozzle can get quite annoying, especially since it can be hard to

 - Cleaning with a needle: Use a needle and make it go inside the nozzle; this will break the particles if there is any present in it.
 Repeat this process again and again.

 - Use a hot or cold pull to clean out your nozzle thoroughly

 - Get Capricorn PTFE Tubing for a smoother extrusion path

-- Also check whether your nozzle is damaged or there isn’t any bends at the nozzle tip.
+- Also check whether your nozzle is damaged or there aren’t any bends at the nozzle tip.

 When it reaches an adequate temperature, pull it fairly firm.
 Repeat the process until you start to see a clean filament coming out.